Not Nehru's India of 1962, it's Modi's new India: BJP on Rahul's remarks about Chinese threat

 Hitting back at Congress leader Rahul Gandhi for his remarks that India is ignoring the threat of war from China, the BJP on Friday said he is trying to spread confusion and demoralise soldiers and added it is not Jawaharlal Nehru's India of 1962.

 "This is Modi's India, this is new India.
-Now if anyone raises an eye against the country he gets a befitting reply," BJP spokesperson Rajyavardhan Singh Rathore asserted.
+Now if anyone raises an eye against the country he gets a befitting reply," he asserted.

 Addressing the press on the sidelines of his Bharat Jodo Yatra earlier in the day, Gandhi alleged that China is preparing for war and the Indian government is sleeping over it and trying to ignore the threat.